micromata/generator-baumeister/app/templates/_README.md

 Let’s assume you like to add even more responsiveness to your tables as provided by bootstraps `table-responsive` class.
 This could be accomplished with the awesome [Tablesaw plugins](https://github.com/filamentgroup/tablesaw) by the Filament Group.

-This is how you get the files into your `/libs` directory and define the dependency  in the `bower.json` file.
+This is how you get the files into your `node_modules/` directory and define the dependency in the `package.json` file.

 	cd path/to/your/checkout/of/bootstrap-kickstart
-	bower search tablesaw
+	npm search tablesaw

 This leads to something like:

 ````
-Search results:

-overthrow git://github.com/filamentgroup/Overthrow
-filament-fixed git://github.com/filamentgroup/fixed-fixed.git
-filament-sticky git://github.com/filamentgroup/fixed-sticky.git
-filament-dialog git://github.com/filamentgroup/dialog.git
-tablesaw git://github.com/filamentgroup/tablesaw.git
-social-count git://github.com/filamentgroup/SocialCount.git
+NAME     DESCRIPTION                             AUTHOR               DATE
+tablesaw A set of plugins for responsive tables. =filamentgroup-admin… 2017-02-1
 ````

-where the string before the url (`tablesaw `) is your key for installation.
+where the `NAME` is your key for installation.
 In our use case you would the do:

-	bower install tablesaw --save
+	npm install tablesaw --save

 which will:

-- download the latest and greatest version to your `libs` directory
+- download the latest and greatest version to your `node_modules` directory
-- Add `"tablesaw": "~0.1.6"` to your `bower.json`
+- Add `"tablesaw": "~3.3.0"` to your `package.json`

 ## Browser support